CommodoreOS/PCUAE/README.md

 You plug it in into one of THEA500 USB ports, not the one next to the HDMI port, that for your PCUAE USB Drive or USB Hub(PCUAE USB Drive is then plugged into it, like mine), you can plug it into a USB Hub but it might need powering, when I tested it in mine it didn't work becauase its not powered so I did try, the adapter does not get enought power to fuction so its light might be on but its not getting the right amount of volts.

-Once you pluged the adapter in to THEA500 then Open thea500-Internet-ip.txt in the `PCUAE USB Drive:\Network-SSID` folder to change THEA500 IP Address and the Gateway IP.
+Once you pluged the adapter in to THEA500 then Open `thea500-Internet-ip.txt` in the `PCUAE USB Drive:\Network-SSID` folder to add THEA500 IP Address and the Routers Gateway IP.

 **IMPOTANT** Edit `thea500-internet-ip.txt` with `Notepad++` ONLY, its a Linux file, if you edit it with Notpad on Windows it will turn it into a Windows file and the Internet will not work, you need to add the ip address you want to use for THEA500 Mini so pick one thats free and not used by any other device on the network and looks the same.
 Then add your Gateway ip, your routers IP, it needs this so THEA500 can connect to the internet.
 These instructions are in the `thea500-internet-ip.txt` file too as a reminder.
-Then run PCUAE and select Amiga Mode>AmigaSYS4 3.1 WinUAE Version then pick `resoluion UAE:1280x720 RGBA` then you be able to use `IBrowse 2.4`(`IBrowse 2.5` is included, its in the other2 Amiga Hard Drive, you can run it from there too) and load webpages in it.
+Then run PCUAE and select Amiga Mode>AmigaSYS4 3.1 WinUAE Version then pick `Resoluion UAE:1280x720 RGBA` then you be able to use `IBrowse 2.4`(`IBrowse 2.5` is included, its in the other2 Amiga Hard Drive on the Workbench, you can run it from there too or move it where you want it) and load webpages in it.

 And thats it... :) Internet on THEA500... :)